 At the start of a trial, it's good for the judge to know what you and the other person (the law calls them the other party) disagree about so they can focus on these areas right away.
 At the trial, you and the other person make opening statements:

-- The applicant usually speaks first and gives a short version of:
+- The person who started the court process usually speaks first and gives a short version of:

-- The respondent speaks next and gives a short version of:
+- The person who replied (the other party) speaks next and gives a short version of:

-You'll likely disagree with things that the other person says in their opening statements, but don't argue about it at this point.
+You'll likely disagree with things that the other person says in their opening statements, but don't argue about them at this point.